yueshengbin/yueshengbin.github.io/_pages/about.md

 My work spans Natural Language Processing and Multi-modal Learning.
 I’m particularly excited about these research thrusts:
 * 🤖 Multi-agent systems powered by Large Language Models.
 * 📸 Vision-and-language content analysis.

+***[ Sometimes when you're in the presence of great people, it elevates you, and inspires you just to go that little bit further -- Bear Grylls]***

 Recent News
 ======